SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-legal-base.md

 > [!NOTE]
 > This feature requires functional rights.
 Without the proper functional rights, you can only set **E-marketing** to on or off.

-As a company, you collect, store and handle people’s personal data.
+As a company, you collect, store and handle people's personal data.
 Under the GDPR, you now need to have a lawful reason for why you want to store this information.

 SuperOffice CRM has a feature called Consent management, that is designed to help you document when, how and why you want to register certain personal data in your CRM solution.

 Every time a person is registered in your SuperOffice CRM database, the consent they gave to save their details is also registered.
-This allows you to manage and track exactly which consent you’ve received from which person, at all times.
+This allows you to manage and track exactly which consent you've received from which person, at all times.

 [!include[Need concent](includes/why-consent.md)]